Five different countries take gold medals on a wide-open day at the swim world championships

 SINGAPORE (AP) — The gold medals were spread around on Friday at the swimming world championships, thanks to the absence of stars Léon Marchand of France and Canadian Summer McIntosh from any finals on Day 6 in Singapore.

-Marchand, who has already broken the world record in the 200 IM, will try to break his own 400 IM record on Sunday, the final day.
+Marchand, who has already broken the world record in the 200-meter individual medley, will try to break his own 400 IM record on Sunday, the final day.

 McIntosh has won three individual gold medals already and will chase two more on Saturday and Sunday as she tries for five individual golds.
 Only Michael Phelps has managed that at the worlds.